St Margaret's Benefice is currently in an interregnum. Our Benefice Office is based in the Vestry at St Margaret's Church and all mail can be sent to:

 church, East Langdon where Barbara is treasurer.

-Although not part of the clergy team, an important part of our worship community are our talented musicians - Director of Music for St Margaret's Dr Emma Ainsley (centre) with Sally and Toby who have provided beautiful music during this past year whilst our usual choir ladies and gents have been unable to sing in church.
+Although not part of the clergy team, an important part of our worship community are our talented musicians - Director of Music for St Margaret's Dr Emma Ainsley - seen centre with Sally and Toby - and our wonderful choir based at St Magaret's.
+They provide beautiful music during our services and occasional offices and are a real asset to our worshipping community.